Our Team

 Chantelle Boucher

-Chantelle is a provisional psychologist currently in her final year of training, and having completed her Master of Professional Psychology with La Trobe University in 2023.
+Chantelle is a psychologist working full time with Mental Health in Mind, consulting Tuesdays to Fridays.
+Chantelle completed her Master of Professional Psychology with La Trobe University in 2023.

 Psychologist